Tarim Basin: Center

 Most of the basin is occupied by the Taklamakan Desert which is too dry for permanent habitation.
 The Yarkand, Kashgar and Aksu Rivers join to form the Tarim River which runs along the north side of the basin.
-Formerly it continued to Loulan, but some time after 330AD it turned southeast near Korla toward Charkilik, and Loulan was abandoned.
+Formerly it continued to Loulan, but some time after 330 AD it turned southeast near Korla toward Charkilik, and Loulan was abandoned.
 The Tarim ended at the now-dry Lop Nur, which occupied a shifting position east of Loulan.
 Eastward is the fabled Jade Gate which the Chinese considered the gateway to the Western Regions.
 Beyond that was Dunhuang with its ancient manuscripts and then Anxi at the west end of the Gansu Corridor.

 South side

-Kashgar; Yangi Hissar, famous for its knives; Yarkand, once larger than Kashgar; Karghalik (Yecheng), with a route to India; Karakash; Khotan, the main source of Chinese jade; eastward the land becomes more desolate; Keriya (Yutian); Niya (Minfeng); Qiemo (Cherchen); Charkilik (Ruoqiang).
+Settlements include Kashgar; Yangi Hissar, famous for its knives; Yarkand, once larger than Kashgar; Karghalik (Yecheng), with a route to India; Karakash; Khotan, the main source of Chinese jade; eastward the land becomes more desolate; Keriya (Yutian); Niya (Minfeng); Qiemo (Cherchen); Charkilik (Ruoqiang).
 The modern road continues east to Tibet.
 There is currently no road east across the Kumtag Desert to Dunhuang, but caravans somehow made the crossing through the Yangguan pass south of the Jade Gate.

-Roads and passes, rivers and caravan routes
+Roads and transportation

+Railways

-The Southern Xinjiang Railway branches from the Lanxin Railway near Turpan, follows the north side of the basin to Kashgar and curves southeast to Khotan.
+The whole Tarim Basin and the Taklamakan Desert are surrounded by railroads.
+The Southern Xinjiang Railway branches from the Lanxin Railway near Turpan, follows the north side of the basin to Kashgar, and curves southeast to Khotan, while Hotan–Ruoqiang railway loops around the south and west side of the Traim.
+They are part of the Taklimakan Desert railway loop, joined together with sections of the Golmud–Korla railway, Hotan–Ruoqiang railway, Kashgar–Hotan railway, and Southern Xinjiang railway.

 Roads

-The main road from eastern China reaches Urumchi and continues as highway 314 along the north side to Kashgar.
+The main road from eastern China reaches Ürümqi and continues as highway 314 along the north side to Kashgar.
 Highway 315 follows the south side from Kashgar to Charkilik and continues east to Tibet.
 There are currently four north–south roads across the desert.
 218 runs from Charkilik to Korla along the former course of the Tarim, forming an oval whose other end is Kashgar.
 The Tarim Desert Highway, a major engineering achievement, crosses the center from Niya to Luntai.
 The new Highway 217 follows the Khotan River from Khotan to near Aksu.
 A road follows the Yarkant River from Yarkand to Baqu.
 East of the Korla-Charkilik road, travel continues to be very difficult.

 Rivers

 Rivers coming south from the Tien Shan join the Tarim, the largest being the Aksu.
 Rivers flowing north from the Kunlun are usually named for the town or oasis they pass through.
 Most dry up in the desert; only the Hotan River reaches the Tarim in good years.
-An exception is the Qiemo River which flows northeast into Lop Nor.
+An exception is the Qiemo River which flows northeast into Lop Nur.
 Ruins in the desert imply that these rivers were once larger.